vlaskz/portfolio/README.md

-# portfolio
+# Portfolio
-My API Portfolio for Hiring and things.

-## This is part of my efforts to show to community and recruiters I know what I'm doing.
+#### This is a sample of my knowledge about Java API with Spring Boot.

 I'm using:

+ * Spring Validation
  * Spring Boot
  * Spring Data
  * Spring JPA